zygi/r-playground-mcp/README.md

 - We have provided a helper script that you can use to set up the MCP server to work with Claude Desktop.
 You can run it with `uv run --python=3.13 https://raw.githubusercontent.com/zygi/r-playground-mcp/refs/heads/master/scripts/setup_helper.py`.
 With your permission, it will:
     - Set the R_HOME environment variable to your R installation
     - Install the MCP inside your Claude Desktop configuration.
 - That's it!
 Starting Claude Desktop should now display the tools as available.
+Or just ask it to "test out the `execute_r_command` tool".

 ### MacOS